Diagnostics procedures

 What is a colonoscopy?

 A colonoscopy is a frequently performed test to investigate the large bowel.
-This is an endoscopic test that allows the doctor to look directly at the lining of the bowel.
-The procedure is used to help doctors diagnose unexplained changes in bowel habits (for example constipation or diarrhoea), abdominal pain, bleeding and weight loss.
-Colonoscopy can detect inflammatory bowel disease, polyps and cancers.
-Biopsies can also be taken during the procedure and polyps can be removed.
+This is an endoscopic test that allows the doctor to look directly at the lining of the bowel and is used to help doctors diagnose unexplained changes in bowel habits.
+For example constipation or diarrhoea, abdominal pain, bleeding and weight loss.
+A colonoscopy can detect inflammatory bowel disease, polyps and cancers whilst biopsies can also be taken during the procedure and polyps can be removed.

 What are the potential risks and complications?

 Colonoscopy is a very commonly performed procedure and complications are rare.
-Colonoscopy carries a very small risk of perforation (tear) of the bowel.
-Sometimes this might require surgery to repair.
+This procedure carries a very small risk of perforation (tear) of the bowel and sometimes this might require surgery to repair.
 If biopsies are taken or if polyps are removed bleeding may occur from the site.
 This is usually minor and may stop on its own or require treatment using a heat probe or injection through the colonoscope.
 Side effects from sedatives (if given) are rare.
-These can include problems with your breathing, blood pressure and heart rate.
-These are usually shortlived and quickly treated.
-Sometimes it may not be possible to complete the procedure successfully and it may need to be done again, alternatively a different type of test may be suggested to look at the bowel.
+These can include problems with your breathing, blood pressure or heart rate, although these are usually short-lived and often quickly treated.
+Sometimes it may not be possible to complete the procedure successfully and it may need to be done again, or a different type of test may be suggested to look at the bowel.

 GWS Face